MrMikey59/MP3Tag-Support/Tags to Filename.md

     Track Number (2-4 digits), where the first 2 digits are the disc number Artist Name (if Various Artists Colletion)
     Song/Track Title
-    All are separted by " - " (spaces & hyphen)
+    All are separated by " - " (spaces & hyphen)
 Like:
 `10 - Aerosmith - Ragdoll`